 This summary highlights the information contained elsewhere in this prospectus.
 This summary does not contain all of the information that you should consider before investing in our Class A common stock.
-You should read this entire prospectus carefully, including the sections entitled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and related notes, before making an investment decision.
+You should read this entire prospectus carefully, including the sections entitled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our unaudited pro forma consolidated financial information and our historical financial statements and related notes, before making an investment decision.
 Some of the statements in this summary constitute forward-looking statements.
 See "Special Note Regarding Forward-Looking Statements."

-Prior to the effectiveness of the registration statement of which this prospectus is a part, we were renamed Floor & Decor Holdings, Inc. Except where the context suggests otherwise, the terms "Floor & Decor Holdings, Inc.," "Floor & Decor," the "Company," "we," "us," and "our" refer to Floor & Decor Holdings, Inc., a Delaware corporation formerly known as "FDO Holdings, Inc.," together with its consolidated subsidiaries.
+Except where the context suggests otherwise, the terms "Floor & Decor Holdings, Inc.," "Floor & Decor," the "Company," "we," "us," and "our" refer to Floor & Decor Holdings, Inc., a Delaware corporation, together with its consolidated subsidiaries.
 Because our Class C common stock generally has identical rights to our Class A common stock (except that Class C common stock is non-voting) and converts into our Class A common stock on a one-to-one basis under certain circumstances, we generally refer to our Class A common stock and Class C common stock collectively herein as our "common stock."
-Unless indicated otherwise, the information in this prospectus (i) has been adjusted to give effect to a 321.820-for-one stock split of our common stock effected on April 24, 2017, (ii) assumes that all shares of our Class B common stock are automatically converted on a one-to-one basis into shares of our Class A common stock upon the consummation of this offering pursuant to our restated certificate of incorporation (our "certificate of incorporation") and (iii) assumes the underwriters will not exercise their option to purchase up to an additional 1,323,525 shares of our Class A common stock.